mbaeumer/mbaeumer.github.io/_posts/2023-01-13-pimp-your-ppt.markdown

 * [pixabay.com](http://www.pixabay.com)
 * [unsplash.com](http://www.unsplash.com)

-A picture says more than thousand ways!
+A picture says more than thousand words!
 Indeed, a suitable image can help you to convey your message.
-A part from that, images are more entertaining than a lot of text during your presentation.
+Apart from that, images are more entertaining than a lot of text during your presentation.

 # Stretching the image
 Of course, one could simply use the image as-is and paste it into the slide.
-However, this often looks quite sloppy, it seems that the presenter did not have time (or did not put much effort into) the presentation.
+However, this often looks quite sloppy, it seems that the presenter did not have time or did not put much effort into the presentation.<br>
 ![](/assets/pimp-ppt/01-image-dump-small.png)
 <br>Therefore, it can be a good idea to stretch the image so that it covers the whole slide.
 ![](/assets/pimp-ppt/02-image-stretched-small.png)

 How to do it:

-* Insert the image in to the slide'
+* Insert the image in to the slide
 * Left-click on the image, so that it is marked
 * Drag the image at the edges until it fits the whole slide